Here are the last 10 stations worked (HF with 100W)

 South America (Shetland Islands)

 5 Watt QRP DX country #84 was TX3D operating from the Austral Islands and #85 was PJ2/K8ND on Curacao, #86 was PJ4C on Bonaire .
-Best 160M QRP DX to the west is VK6HD in western Australia (worked twice).
-Best QRP DX to east is 4X4NJ in Israel, twice with 5 Watts and once with 1 Watt and V5/ZS6YG in Namibia, worked with 5 Watts.
+My best 160M QRP DX to the south (and first ever QRP DX QSO) was with HF0POL on the South Shetland islands in the Antarctic.
+Best to the west was VK6HD in western Australia (worked twice).
+Best QRP DX to east was 4X4NJ in Israel, twice with 5 Watts and once with 1 Watt and V5/ZS6YG in Namibia, worked with 5 Watts.

 IOTA (Islands on the Air)